chainwayxyz/clementine-cli/docs/deposit.md

 2. Send 10 BTC to the deposit address, using previously generated deposit address

-3. Wait for Move TX to appear on Bitcoin -- TODO: havent checked it yet
+3. Wait for Move TX to appear on Bitcoin

    ```sh
    clementine --config-file <CONFIG FILE> deposit deposit-status <DEPOSIT ADDRESS>
    ```

-4. TODO: Should we add steps if things go wrong (whitepaper page 25 section peg in)?

 ## FAQ